thejsdevsite/jsdev-content/content/blog/less-is-more-simplify-your-react-code-to-super-power-your-applications/index.md

 }
 ```

 Each component includes isolated functionality, specific to that component.
 Thus, they are not pure, but they are independent and interchangeable.
 These type of components inherently respond to various user input behaviours and data driven events.
-That often comes hand-in-hand with increased complexity, and increased coupling, if not directly on parent components, but on streams, event subscribales and other sources of data and events.
+That often comes hand-in-hand with increased complexity, and increased coupling, if not directly on parent components, but on streams, event subscriptions and other sources of data and events.

 There's also a significant testing effort involved in each component, as both will need to mock various services and providers and handle behaviours and interactions.